rkrath123/csm/helm_deployment_history.md

 }

 # Read user input for namespace
-read -p "Enter the namespace (or press enter to check all namespaces): " INPUT_NAMESPACE
+read -p "Enter the namespace ((or leave it blank to check all namespaces): " INPUT_NAMESPACE

 if [ -z "$INPUT_NAMESPACE" ]; then
   # If no specific namespace is provided, get all namespaces